iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ### Expand to learn more about DVC internals

-`dvc init` created a new directory `example/.dvc/` with `config`, `.gitignore` files and `cache` directory.
-These files and directories are hidden from a user in general and a user doesn't interact with these files directly.
+`dvc init` created a new directory `example/.dvc/` with `config`, `.gitignore` files and the `cache` directory.
+These files and directories are hidden from users in general.
+Users don't interact with these files directly.
 Check [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.